AnaG0307/my-recipe-blog-a/README.md

 #### Remaining Bugs

 - When creating a recipe (as site user using Add Recipe in the navbar), after clicking the submit button the recipe saves and the pages redirects correctly but it takes a several seconds to do so.
-- When editing a recipe the text can be edited, however when attempting to change the image it is not updated.
+- When editing a recipe as a site user the text can be edited, however when attempting to change the image it is not updated.
 Haven't been able to fix the issue due to submitting time constraints.
-- On smaller screens, when creating a personal recipe, the column overflows to the left due to the "add image" option been too large.
-I have tried to fix it but couldn't be fixed due to time constraints.
+- On smaller screens, when creating a personal recipe, the column overflows to the left due to the "add image" box option been too large.
+I have tried to fix it but couldn't due to time constraints.
 The form is created using crispy forms and created automatically.

 #### Validator Testing